-We’re spreading the word to tea-drinkers across Britain: recycle or compost your tea bags!
+To reduce waste even more, we’re spreading the word to tea-drinkers across Britain: recycle or compost your tea bags!

 You can do this by adding your tea bags to local food waste collections: 55% of local councils in the UK provide such a service and that number is rising every year.
-So if your council offers waste collections, start recycling your tea bags today!
+So if your council offers food waste collections, start recycling your tea bags today!

 For those of you without access to food waste collections, why not try composting at home?

 Home composting is simple and produces rich, free compost that is great for the garden.
 Here are Monkey’s top PG tips for composting:

 - Chop up your waste and add a few sprinkles of water before throwing it on your compost heap – this speeds up the process;